Our Therapists

-Buddhima Samaraweera is a Speech-Language Pathologist, researcher, and founder of Words Speech Therapy.
+Dr. Buddhima Samaraweera is a Speech-Language Pathologist, researcher, and founder of Words Speech Therapy.
 With over 15 years of clinical experience, she specialises in child language, early intervention, and supporting children with developmental concerns.
-She holds a master’s in Speech-Language Pathology and recently completed a PhD from the University of KwaZulu-Natal, South Africa.
+Dr. Buddhima completed her PhD at the University of KwaZulu-Natal, South Africa.
 Her work integrates decolonial research approaches and indigenous principles to transform clinical practice.
-Buddhima also serves as a lecturer and mentor, guiding the next generation of therapists.
-She is passionate about creating equitable, research-informed, and compassionate therapy spaces.
+Dr Buddhima also serves as an extended faculty member of the University of Kelaniya, guiding the next generation of therapists.
+She is passionate about creating equitable, research-informed therapy spaces guided by Connection, Compassion and Care.

 Ramesha Nirdeshi B.Sc.